The MRI Scanner at Barnsley Hospital operates 7 days a week from 8:00am until 8:00pm

 You may not be able to have an MRI if you have the following:

-We do ask that patients leave valuable items at home and remove all jewellery, other than their wedding ring, as most modern jewellery has magnetic properties and patients will be asked to remove these on arrival.
+We do ask that patients leave valuable items at home and remove all jewellery, other than their wedding ring.
+Most modern jewellery has magnetic properties and patients will be asked to remove these on arrival.

 Several trans-dermal medication patches contain metal ions and these need to be removed prior to MRI Scan.
 Please contact the department for details of the types of patches that will need to be removed.